 - The offender is not likely to pose a threat to the safety of others

 - The offender was not convicted of any offense which is barred for removal under subsection (g)

 With the help of our experienced team of lawyers, we will file this motion on your behalf along with a detailed and comprehensive psychological evaluation conducted by a licensed psychologist.
-This report is included with the Motion and is submitted to the Court to show that the offender is not a threat to others in the community and otherwise meets all of the requirements, psychologically speaking, to be removed from Megan’s Law.
+This report is included with the Motion and is submitted to the Court to show that the offender is not a threat to others in the community and otherwise meets all of the requirements, psychologically speaking, to be eligible for Megan’s Law removal.